Safwana-Hussain/Call-Centre-Data-Analysis/README.md

 # Call-Centre-Data-Analysis
 This project involves analyzing call center data as part of a [visualization challenge](https://www.linkedin.com/posts/datafrenchy-academy_the-next-datafrenchy-academy-data-challenge-activity)posted by [DataFrenchy](https://www.datafrenchy.com/).

 🔗	Problem Statement:
 In this analysis, I aim to answer critical questions related to customer satisfaction (CSAT) within a call center context.
 The data provided key insights into how various factors, such as call center performance, response time, feedback type, and issue categories affect customer experience.
 Customer satisfaction plays a vital role in the success of any business.
 Understanding the factors influencing customer feedback can help improve operational efficiency and customer experience.The findings will guide targeted interventions to enhance service quality and customer experience

- 🔗Key Questions:
+ 🔗    Key Questions:
 •	How do customer satisfaction scores differ by call center, response time, or feedback type?
 •	Which states or cities experience the most billing or service outage issues?
 •	Are there significant differences in customer satisfaction or call duration between the call center and chatbot channels?
-•	Which call center performs the best in terms of CSAT scores, call duration, and feedback?
+•	Which call center performs the best in terms of CSAT scores, call duration?
 •	What is the distribution of feedback (e.g., Very Positive, Neutral, Negative) across different call centers or cities?

 🔗	Requirement Gathering:
 Dataset & Tools: